Your cart is currently empty!

 Having high blood sugar isn’t good for our bodies for a few reasons.
 First of all, you probably experience plenty of day-to-day side effects of high blood sugar if insulin resistance is your main PCOS type.

-Things like weight gain, trouble losing weight, intense cravings, fatigue, brain fog, lowered immune systems, mood swings, and headaches are all sights of high insulin levels!
+Things like weight gain, trouble losing weight, intense cravings, fatigue, excessive hair growth on the face/body, brain fog, lowered immune systems, mood swings, and headaches are all sights of high insulin levels!

-Beyond that, insulin resistance can cause long-term complications like type 2 diabetes, cardiovascular problems, and damage to your kidneys.
+Beyond that, insulin resistance increases your risk of developing long-term complications like type 2 diabetes, metabolic syndrome, cardiovascular problems, and damage to your kidneys.

 This is why it’s so important to keep blood sugar under control.
 Unfortunately, up to 80% of Cysters are insulin resistant!